tracim/tracim/doc/backend/branding.md

 App Custom Action allows to add submenu options with custom link.

-### Create an App Custom Action
+### Create an App Custom Actions

-Update the file `frontend/dist/assets/branding/app_custom_action.json`.
+Update the file `frontend/dist/assets/branding/app_custom_actions.json`.

-It is a json file containing a list objects.
-Each objects is the definition of an App Custom Actions.
+It is a json file containing a list of objects.
+Each objects are the definition of an App Custom Actions.

 **Available parameters:**
 - `icon_text`: